bugbakery/audapolis/CONTRIBUTING.md

 💖 First of all: thank you for contributing to audapolis

-This document contains some resources which should help you in that.
+This document contains some resources which should help you in doing that.

 ## Code Of Conduct